 As a psychiatrist, part of my job is to talk to people about suicide.
 In my profession, hearing about suicidal thoughts is not uncommon.
-Read this post if you need help for suicidal thoughts or if you want to learn how to help someone who is suicidal.
+Read this post if you need help with suicidal thoughts or if you want to learn how to help someone who is suicidal.
 Suicide prevention hotline: 800-273-8255

 Suicidal thoughts are a symptom like all other symptoms that I consider in my assessments.
 Often people are fearful that if they admit to feeling this way I will instantly hospitalize them against their will.
 (Not true — there are only certain situations when I have to which I will explain later).